-- The stocks held by the XLU are concentrated in one sector.
-The XLU holds securities issued by companies in the utilities sector.
-As a result, some of the stocks that will determine the performance of the Notes are concentrated in one sector.
-Although an investment in the Notes will not give holders any ownership or other direct interests in the securities held by the XLU, the return on an investment in the Notes will be subject to certain risks associated with a direct equity investment in companies in this sector.
-Accordingly, by investing in the Notes, you will not benefit from the diversification which could result from an investment linked to companies that operate in multiple sectors. - The performance of the XLU may not correlate with the performance of its underlying index as well as the net asset value per share or unit of the XLU, especially during periods of market volatility.
-The performance of the XLU and that of its underlying index generally will vary due to, for example, transaction costs, management fees, certain corporate actions, and timing variances.
-Moreover, it is also possible that the performance of the XLU may not fully replicate or may, in certain circumstances, diverge significantly from the performance of its underlying index.
-This could be due to, for example, the XLU not holding all or substantially all of the underlying assets included in its underlying index and/or holding assets that are not included in its underlying index, the temporary unavailability of certain securities in the secondary market, the performance of any derivative instruments held by the XLU, differences in trading hours between the XLU (or the underlying assets held by the XLU) and its underlying index, or other circumstances.
+- The Notes are subject to risks associated with the real estate sector.
+All or substantially all of the stocks held by the XLRE are issued by companies whose primary line of business is directly associated with the real estate sector.
+The XLRE is subject to the risk that companies that are in the real estate sector may be similarly affected by particular economic or market events.
+The profitability of these companies is largely dependent on, among other things, general economic and political conditions, liquidity in the real estate market, interest rates, environmental liability, zoning laws, governmental actions and regulatory limitations on rents, property taxes, and operating expenses, and the ability of borrowers to obtain financing for real estate development or to repay their loans.
+Some real property companies have limited diversification because they invest in a limited number of properties, a narrow geographic area, or a single type of property.
+These factors could affect the real estate sector and could affect the prices of the equity securities held by the XLRE and the price of the XLRE during the term of the Notes, which may adversely affect the return on your Notes. - The performance of the XLRE may not correlate with the performance of its underlying index as well as the net asset value per share or unit of the XLRE, especially during periods of market volatility.
+The performance of the XLRE and that of its underlying index generally will vary due to, for example, transaction costs, management fees, certain corporate actions, and timing variances.
+Moreover, it is also possible that the performance of the XLRE may not fully replicate or may, in certain circumstances, diverge significantly from the performance of its underlying index.
+This could be due to, for example, the XLRE not holding all or substantially all of the underlying assets included in its underlying index, the temporary unavailability of certain securities in the secondary market, the performance of any derivative instruments held by the XLRE, differences in trading hours between the XLRE (or the underlying assets held by the XLRE) and its underlying index, or other circumstances.
 This variation in performance is called the "tracking error," and, at times, the tracking error may be significant.
-In addition, because the shares or units of the XLU are traded on a securities exchange and are subject to market supply and investor demand, the market price of one share or unit of the XLU may differ from its net asset value per share or units of the XLU may trade at, above, or below its net asset value per share or unit.
-During periods of market volatility, securities held by the XLU may be adversely affected.
-Market volatility may also disrupt the ability of market participants to trade shares or units of the XLU.
-Further, market volatility may adversely affect, sometimes materially, the prices at which market participants are willing to buy and sell shares or units of the XLU.
-As a result, under these circumstances, the market value of shares or units of the XLU may vary substantially from the net asset value per share or unit of the XLU.
-As a result, under
+In addition, because the shares or units of the XLRE are traded on a securities exchange and are subject to market supply and investor demand, the market price of one share or unit of the XLRE may differ from its net asset value per share or unit.
+During periods of market volatility, securities held by the XLRE may be unavailable in the secondary market, market participants may be unable to calculate accurately the net asset value per share or unit of the XLRE.
+Further, market volatility may adversely affect, sometimes materially, the prices at which market participants are willing to buy and sell shares or units of the XLRE.
+As a result, under these circumstances, the market value of shares or units of the XLRE may vary substantially from the net asset value per share or unit of the XLRE.